Bold and inquisitive, the Galapagos Mockingbird is a character that will come right up to introduce himself, with no fear whatsoever.

 Today, we can find 4 different mockingbird species that are endemic to the Galapagos Islands, but one is critically endangered, and two vulnerable.
 In the words of Harper Lee’s character, Atticus: “it’s a sin to kill a mockingbird”, so those found at Galapagos need our helping hand.

-So, keep reading to learn more about Galapagos Mockingbirds, where you can see them, and the surprising role that they played in the evolution of species.
+keep reading to learn more about the Galapagos Mockingbird.
+Where to see them?
+How to tell each mockingbird species apart?
+Plus the surprising role that the humble Galapagos Mockingbird played in the evolution of species.

-In 1835, the HMS Beagle brought English botanist Charles Darwin to the Galapagos Islands, where he found a species of bird that would help shape natural history forever – the Galapagos Mockingbird.
+In 1835, the HMS Beagle brought English botanist Charles Darwin to the Galapagos Islands.
+Here he found a species of bird that would help shape natural history forever – the Galapagos Mockingbird.

 During his time at Galapagos, Darwin shot and collected hundreds of wildlife specimens, including a decent number of mockingbirds, which at the time he called mocking-thrushes.
 It wasn’t until later in the voyage that he began to notice their close resemblance to the mockingbirds that he had found on mainland South America.
 Even more curiously, he noticed that the size and beak shape of mockingbirds was slightly different between each Galapagos island.